s Location, Location, Location

-Whether it be people that are irresponsible or due to our unpredictable nature we should be aware of our surroundings and possible dangers.
+Whether it be people that are irresponsible or due to our unpredictable nature, we should be aware of our surroundings and possible threats.
 Water sports such as boating, water skiing, and jet skiing as well as some of our favorite past-time of fishing and swimming do have their risks.

 Accidents on Waterways

-Melrose has been referred to as a city of water.
-With access to Santa Fe Lake and Santa Fe River, the city of Melrose attracts many visitors and residents to its beautiful lakes, canals, and multiple boat ramps.
+Melrose io as a city of water.
+With access to Santa Fe Lake and Santa Fe River, the town of Melrose attracts many visitors and residents to its beautiful lakes, canals, and multiple boat ramps.
 There are bound to be accidents by boat, jet skis, kayaking, canoeing, and drowning.
 Accidents pose a real danger to the people that visit and live in this small community.

 Melrose Bay Park

 Melrose Bay Park is owned by the Melrose Business and Community Association.
 Many people have come to realize that this is the only natural public swimming area in Alachua County.
 Many families with children of all ages visit this Park all year long, especially during the summer months.

 Activities include swimming, picnicking, fishing, and boating, Families, plan birthday parties, and other special events throughout the year here.
 Holidays bring multitudes of people into the area beginning with numerous private lake New Year’s celebrations to the end of the year Melrose Annual Christmas Parade.

 The Park is supported and managed by volunteers.
 They have a “swim at your own risk” policy.
 Both boaters and swimmers share the “Bay” as Melrose Bay is affectionately named.
 On a typical summer day, there could be more than 90 people enjoying this swimming hole.
 Drinking is prohibited by the rules established by the Melrose Business and Community Association and enforced by the Alachua County Sheriff’s Office.
 The Park closes at 6 p.m.

 Residents and Visitors